 This is the second part of a two-part series on estate planning by JoeTaxpayer.
 Be sure to check out the first post What is Estate Planning.

 This leads us to the next topic, trusts.
-Trusts also are not part of the probate process, but there are different types of trusts each with their own additional benefits.
+Trusts also are not part of the probate process, but there are different types of trusts each with their additional benefits.

-Special Needs Trust (Also called a Supplemental Needs Trust)
+Special Needs Trust (Also Called a Supplemental Needs Trust)

 This trust lets you set aside assets for a beneficiary who has a disability and would otherwise be disqualified from receiving government assistance if they inherited these funds outright.
-The trust must be set us as an irrevocable trust funded while you are still alive.
+The trust must be set up as an irrevocable trust funded while you are still alive.

 A spendthrift trust is similar to the special needs, except it can be either revocable or irrevocable.
-Its main purpose is to protect the beneficiary from his own reckless spending.
+Its main purpose is to protect the beneficiary from his reckless spending.
 You can work with the attorney setting it up to specify the exact withdrawals that will be allowed, as a percent, fixed dollar amount, or some combination of the two.

 You can further specify the circumstances permitting additional withdrawals if any.
 I recommend using any rules beyond a distribution amount sparingly.
-A beneficiary can request that a trust is broken if the conditions go against the public good.
+A beneficiary can request that a trust be broken if the conditions go against the public good.
 You want to protect your heirs, not rule their lives from the grave.

 Estate Tax Exemption Increased